slendersnax/WADdup/README.md

 - [x] create, save, load configs
 	- [x] configs are now created in the same place on Linux
 	- [ ] test this on other platforms
+- [ ] options to set GZDoom executable and GZDoom config location
 - [ ] create file filter to only show `wad`, `pk3`, and `deh` files
 - [ ] make it prettier
 - [x] add build and install script
-	- kind of done?
-Maven builds an executable `jar` file, but maybe we could add a bash wrapper and desktop icon
-- [ ] maybe add other GZDoom launch options (Vulkan vs. OpenGL, Fullscreen, etc)
+- ~~maybe add other GZDoom launch options (Vulkan vs. OpenGL, Fullscreen, etc)?~~
+	- you can set these from inside GZDoom so this isn't needed